oracle/oracle-db-appdev-monitoring/README.md

 ## Custom metrics

-The exporter allows definition of arbitrary custom metrics in a TOML file.
+The exporter allows definition of arbitrary custom metrics in one or more TOML files.
 To specify this file to the exporter, you can:

-- Use `--custom.metrics` flag followed by the name of the TOML file, or
+- Use `--custom.metrics` flag followed by a comma separated list of TOML files, or
-- Export `CUSTOM_METRICS` variable environment (`export CUSTOM_METRICS=my-custom-metrics.toml`)
+- Export `CUSTOM_METRICS` variable environment (`export CUSTOM_METRICS=my-custom-metrics.toml,my-other-custom-metrics.toml`)

 This file must contain the following elements: